Part of the Technical Health audit

 Does every website need an about page?

 Yes.
-Visitors expect it, and search quality evaluators look for it.
+Users expect it, and search quality evaluators look for it.
 Even a simple page with a few paragraphs about your business is better than nothing.

 Does the about page affect SEO?